 Horse racing is all about ensuring fair competition between the runners and riders in order to provide the best sporting experience for race-goers.

 And so the Flat season makes sure to keep things competitive by grouping horses together into classifications.
+This is different to how they grade National Hunt races, but works in a similar vein.

 So what are these classifications all about?
 Well, Paddy Power is here to explain all as part of our Demystifying Racing series of guides.